 The SCORE HED schema library is intended to describe all normal and abnormal EEG features.
 Therefore, description of patient information, referral and recording condition information, administrative data, and continuous EEG monitoring in neonates is beyond this scope.

 3.2 Validation

-The HED schema library for SCORE was converted and validated using the HED online tools.
+The HED schema library for SCORE was converted and validated using the HED tools.
+See more here.

 3.3 Brain imaging data structure (BIDS)